When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Experiments

-\textbf{Model Features.} The telemetry dataset $D$ described above contains for each user a list of events in each of their coding sessions, we denote $D_{i,j}$ to be the list of events for the j'th session of the i'th user.
-The telemetry dataset $\mathbf{D} = \{ D_{i,j} \}$ described above contains, for each user $i$ and session $j$, a list of events occurring in the corresponding coding session.
+\textbf{Model Features.} The telemetry dataset $D$ described above contains for each user a list of events in each of their coding sessions; we denote $D_{i,j}$ to be the list of events for the j'th session of the i'th user.
+The dataset $\mathbf{D} = \{ D_{i,j} \}$ contains for each user $i$ and session $j$, a list of events occurring in the corresponding coding session.
 We extract only the accept and reject events, as well as prompt and session features of the corresponding shown events.
-These include: the length of the document, previous actions, suggestion features (e.g., suggestion length), the confidence reported by \coderec, an embedding using codeBERTa \cite{feng2020codebert}, presence of Python keywords (e.g., \texttt{import}, \texttt{def} \texttt{try}, etc.), and the output of the Tree-sitter Parser~\cite{tree_sitter}.
-Finally, we extract features of the prompt including its embedding, textual features, and parser outputs.
-Figure \ref{fig:model_predict} summarizes this.
-It is crucial to note that the model features do not leak any information about the future and can be computed as soon as a suggestion is generated by {\coderec}.
-For the first stage model in CDHF suggestion features are omitted while we include all features for the second stage model.
+For each prompt and suggestion pair, we extract: the programmer id as one hot vector, the length of the document, the previous five actions, suggestion features (e.g., suggestion length), previous features of the last five suggestions shown, the confidence reported by \coderec, an embedding using codeBERTa \cite{feng2020codebert} of prompt and suggestion, presence of Python keywords (e.g., \texttt{import}, \texttt{def} \texttt{try}, etc.), and the output of the Tree-sitter Parser~\cite{tree_sitter}.
+Finally, we extract features of the prompt, including its embedding, textual features, and parser outputs.
+Figure \ref{fig:model_predict} summarizes the feature engineering.
+It is crucial to note that the features do not leak any information about future events and can be computed as soon as a suggestion is generated by {\coderec}.
+For the first stage model ($m_1$) in CDHF, suggestion features are omitted while we include all features for the second stage model ($m_2$).
+This feature engineering incorporates past actions and suggestions that the programmer has seen and allows us to use regular ML algorithms instead of time-series methods.